What is the IAEFP?

 About the Program:

-The International Agricultural Education Fellowship Program (IAEFP) is founded in partnership with AgriCorps, and hosted at the Norman Borlaug Institute for International Agriculture.
+The International Agricultural Education Fellowship Program (IAEFP) is founded in partnership with AgriCorps, and hosted at the Norman Borlaug Institute for International Agriculture and Development.
 IAEFP is funded by the U.S. Department of Agriculture (USDA) Foreign Agriculture Service (FAS).

 IAEFP trains and supports nine Fellows to become teachers abroad during the Ghana school year.
 These Fellows work in agriculture, and with students in their communities.
 These communities are selected as prime placement locations by IAEFP.
 Fellows are trained thoroughly before and during their experience using AgriCorps established training programs.